SEEING PALESTINE: POLITICAL TOURISM

 FAMILY

 My family lived in a comfortable two-story house of perhaps a couple of thousand square feet.
-In an upstairs flat was the grown son of the family, George, and his wife and daughter, a babe in arms, perhaps seven months old.
-When George brought her downstairs, his mother, Shimaa, would clap fiercely and rhythmically at the approach.
-The baby’s eyes would bug out and she literally twitched in time to the clapping.
-Then George passed her over, to the great satisfaction of grandmother, baby and father.
+An addition on the back housed the grown son of the family, George, and his wife and daughter, a babe in arms perhaps seven months old.
+When George brought her out, his mother, Shimaa, would clap fiercely and rhythmically at their approach, sometimes stamping a foot.
+The baby’s eyes would bug out and she would literally twitch in time to the clapping.
+Then George would pass her over, much to the satisfaction of baby, grandmother and father.

 The last member of the household was a girl, George’s sister, the youngest child.
-She was in her last year of High School, bubbly and with like-minded friends who often visited and bubbled over with her.
+She was in her last year of High School, bubbly and with like-minded friends who often visited to bubble over with her.
 There might have been other children who had left home; I don’t remember.

 The house had a pleasant front porch facing the street, and we sat there sometimes in the evening, being visited by neighbors and relatives.
-There was also sizable yard with a productive fig tree; perhaps there were other fruit trees as well but Nimr called my attention to the fig one day.
+There was also sizable yard with a productive fig tree; perhaps there were other fruit trees as well.
+Nimr called my attention to the fig one day, being greatly fond of it.

-Mine and Henry’s bedroom was suitably large, on the ground floor just to the right of the door at the front of the house where you entered.
+Mine and Henry’s bedroom was suitably large, on the ground floor just to the right of the front door where we entered.
 The dining room, kitchen and bathroom were deeper in the house on the same floor, straight ahead.

 One feature of Palestinian houses is a water tank on the roof.
 The Israelis come by and give an allocation, weekly, I think.
 When a person showered, he got wet, turned the water off, soaped up, turned it on again, and rinsed.
 Once I was taking a shower when I was alone in the house, and had soaped up when the water ran out.
 I hoped nobody thought I was profligate.

 Another memory I have of night and bedtime was the scattered crackle of gunfire a few miles away in one of the Bethlehem refugee camps.
 There were three, made of concrete and cinder block, more or less permanent.
 The IDF kicked on doors after dark and arrested bad children (or good) according to your perspective.
-When we visited one of these, Ayda, we were told through a translator that a big problem was bed-wetting.
-The kids were frightened and wetting the bed long after they should have been past it.
+When we visited one of these, Aida, we were told, through a translator, that a big problem was bed-wetting.
+The kids were frightened and wetting their beds long after they should have been past it.

 * * * * * *